isilaycakar/isilaycakar/README.md

 <h1 align="center">Hi 👋, I'm Işılay Çakar</h1>
 <h3>Mechanical Engineer from İstanbul/Turkey.
 After i graduated started to study in software and trying to be a .Net Developer.
 Right now I'm in a gap time, looking for Jr .Net Developer job opportunities.</h3>

-- 🌱 I am currently studying API with a bootcamp program
 - 📫 How to reach me isilaycakar1@gmail.com

 <h3 align="left">Connect with me:</h3>